troy-west/apache-kafka-vendor-tools/README.md

 ------------------------------------
 ```

-14. View the details of the "users_by_id" table:
+10. View the details of the "radio_logs" stream:

 ```ksql
 describe radio_logs;